wagnerlucas/submarino-testing/README.md

 1. pip install -r requirements.txt (linux) or "path\pip.exe" install -r requirements.txt (windows)
 2. cd TestSuite
 3. pytest --html=TestingSubmarinoReport.html TestSuite.py
+4. A report will be generated in the /TestSuite project folder.
+Open with a browser.

 ## Python3 Version
 Python 3.7.0